DanielDewberry/BashLib/readme.md

 ## Usage

-If you wish to use the string::ucase function which is defined in string/case, do this:
+If you wish to use the string::to_upper function which is defined in string/case, do this:

 ```
 source "${BashLib}/string"

-string::ucase 'Some text'
+string::to_upper 'Some text'
 ```

 ## Library contents